Search results for:

 Directions should apply for any of the following operating systems: CentOS, Ubuntu, Fedora, Windows, and Debian

-If SSHing from a Windows computer, please make sure you have a SSH tool installed like PuTTY
+If using SSH from a Windows computer, please make sure you have an SSH tool installed like PuTTY

 Step 1: See what the current time-zone is by typing the date command or ls command